henishpatel/Blogify-REST-APIs/README.md

 # Blogging-application-REST-Apis
-REST APIs for bloggin application made using Spring Boot
+REST APIs for blogging application made using Spring Boot 3